ryandancy/xml-persistence/README.md

 This library serializes all persistable classes in the hierarchy marked with `toplevel=true` in a top-level element list called `<persisted>`.
 The root element is identified with the attribute `root=true`.
 Non-`toplevel` elements are serialized inside the tag of their parent.

+Note that no constructor will be called when regenerating an object, so make sure that any fields *not* annotated `@Persist` can be reverted to their default values.
+(The `idField` in toplevel objects will be set to the ID in the XML when regenerating.)

 ## API